roopa167/Centified-Kubernetes--Administration/README.md

-# Domain - Core Concepts by Roopa Devi Miriyala
+# Certified Kubernetes Aministration Core Concepts - Roopa Devi Miriyala

-The code mentioned in this document are used in the Certified Kubernetes Administrator 2024 course.
+The code mentioned in this document are used in the Certified Kubernetes Administrator 2025 course.

 | Sr No | Document Link |